 (22) The Directorate shall carry out studies on alternative voting methods and, with the approval of the Chamber, test electronic voting for possible future use in elections.

 (1) The term "election" means a primary, general, special or runoff election.

 (2) The term "candidate" means an individual who seeks nomination for election or election to public office.
 A person shall be deemed to be seeking nomination for election or election to public office if:

-(a) One has received political campaign contributions or has made expenditures for the purpose of political nomination or election, or
+(a) He or she has received political campaign contributions or has made expenditures for the purpose of political nomination or election, or

-(b) One has given consent to another person to seek and accept political campaign contributions or make expenditures on his or her behalf.
+(b) He or she has given consent to another person to seek and accept political campaign contributions or make expenditures on his or her behalf.

 (3) The term "public office" means a position in federal, state or local government.

 (4) The term "political committee" means (a) a group of persons which receives political campaign contributions or (a) a campaign committee designated and authorized by a candidate, (b) a local committee of a political party which receives contributions, or (d) or any other political activity fund.

 (5) (a) The term "contribution" includes (i) any gift, subscription, loan, advance or deposit of money or anything of value made by any person for the purpose of influencing any election for public office, or (ii) the payment by any person of compensation for the personal services of another person which are rendered to a political committee without charge for any purpose.
 Details will be regulated by a federal statute.